DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Minor or Major
    - Mechanic: You perform you Weapon Attack on multiple characters within 1 space.
      Targets must be next to one another (i.e., no non-targets between other targets).
-     When used as a Major Power, Targets make `MISSING` and are Knocked Down if they fail.
+     When used as a Major Power, Targets make an Agility check vs. your TC.
+On a miss, they are Knocked Down.
    - Prerequisites:
       + Power: Attack, Weapon
       + Role: Martial or Defender
+   - Tags:
+- Name: Attack, Disarm
+   - Description: You're so skillful on the battlefield that you know how to target your attacks to focus on the enemy weapon.
+   - Resource: Minor
+   - Mechanic: When you spend an Energy Point to disarm, perfom a Weapon Attack.
+On a hit, the enemy must spent one action picking up that weapon before using it again.
+     This does not apply to Mystic Attacks or other weapons the enemy may weild.
+   - Prerequisites: Role: Martial
    - Tags:
 - Name: Attack, Vengeance
    - Description: Ever the protector on the field, you leap at the chance to avenge an